thehui87/Learning-Godot/tutorial_vector_math.md

 <p align="center"><img src="images/tutovec4.png"></p>

 And you realize it's time to give up making 3D games or complex 2D games.
 How can something so simple be so complex?.
 Someone else will have to make the next Zelda or Call of Duty.
 Top down RPGs don't look so bad after all.
-Yeah I hear someone did pretty will with one on Steam..
+Yeah I hear someone did pretty will with one of those on Steam..

 So this is your moment, this is your time to shine. **DO NOT GIVE UP**!
 At this point, this tutorial will take a sharp turn and focus on what makes the dot product useful.
 This is, **why** it is useful.
 We will focus one by one in the use cases for the dot product, with real-life applications.
 No more formulas that don't make any sense.
 Formulas will make sense _once you learn_ why do they exist for.